To create an assessment, select Assessment from the lefthand menu.

 Testing Information for Students

-Students can assess materials you have shared by clicking View Attachments.
+Students can access materials you have shared by clicking View Attachments.
 They can also view the assessment's rubric by clicking View Rubric.

 Students must click Attach and upload their work before submitting for a grade.
 They also have the ability to Save & Exit if they would like to continue the assessment at a later time.
 Once completed, students must click Submit.